Department of Agriculture (Tamil Nadu)

-The Department of Agriculture and Farmers' Welfare one of the departments of Government of Tamil Nadu.
+The Department of Agriculture and Farmers' Welfare is one of the departments of Government of Tamil Nadu.

 Objective

 As of 2022, agriculture contributed to 13% of the state's GSDP.
 As of 2022, the state had 6.15 million hectares under cultivation.
 The department is responsible to ensure stable agricultural production, devise and implement methodologies to increase food production and ensure availability of raw materials for agro-based industries.

 Sub-departments

 The department has the following sub-departments: